-To return to Moor Mill from the ford walk a short distance along Drop Lane, then turn right across a footbridge to follow Riverside Way 2, a popular permissive bridleway running alongside the river.
+To return to Moor Mill from the ford walk a short distance along Drop Lane, then turn right across a footbridge to follow Riverside Way 1, a popular permissive bridleway running alongside the river.
 On the drive back to Moor Mill watch out for Brown Trout and other wildlife feeding on titbits from customers.

-Ver Valley Walk 8 uses rights of way to link to the River Ver Trail to enable you to explore the river valley in bite size sections.
+Ver Valley Walk 8 uses rights of way to link to the River Ver Trail to enable you to explore the river valley in bite-sized sections.
 Waymarking Follow these waymarks on your way around the route.
-Ver Valley View Public Footpath Public Bridleway Take care when crossing main roads Nature notes
+Ver Valley View Public Footpath Public Bridleway Nature notes B Position of a Ver Valley Bench